 - Unmanned Aerial Systems Operator (UAS Operator)

 - Remotely Piloted Vehicle Engineering Technician (RPV Engineering Technician)

 Job Outlook for Electro-Mechanical Technicians

-In the United States, there were 13,800 jobs for Electro-Mechanical Technician in 2016.
+In 2016, there was an estimated number of 13,800 jobs in the United States for Electro-Mechanical Technician.
 New jobs are being produced at a rate of 3.6% which is below the national average.
 The Bureau of Labor Statistics predicts 500 new jobs for Electro-Mechanical Technician by 2026.
-Due to new job openings and attrition, there will be an average of 1,200 job openings in this field each year.
+There will be an estimated 1,200 positions for Electro-Mechanical Technician per year.